How to Read a Paint Tube

 Series

-This mostly refers to the price of the paint.
-Since some pigments are more expensive to produce, they cost more.
-This is why the same size tube of paint can vary in price.
+This mainly refers to the price of the paint.
+Since some pigments are more expensive to produce, they cost more, which is why the price of the same-size tube of paint can vary.

 Series 1 paints are more affordable than series 3 or 4 paints.